-This is part two of a two-part course in high school anatomy.
-In this series of high school study guides, students will learn in a clear and entertaining way, about the organs or organ systems of the human body, from head to toe.
-This guide includes sections about the skeleton, the effects of exercise, equilibrium, the immune system, the lungs and breathing, food and the digestive system, sleep, the reproductive system, nerves and pain, and disease.
+This high school study guide is part one of a two-part course in high school anatomy.
+In this series, students will learn about the organs and systems of the human body, from head to toe, in a clear and entertaining way.
+This particular guide includes sections about the skeleton, the effects of exercise, equilibrium, the immune system, the lungs and breathing, food and the digestive system, sleep, the reproductive system, nerves and pain, and disease.

 Spine Text